(As amended up to November 2021)

 The accidental omission to give notice to a member of a general meeting or the non-receipt of the notice of the meeting by any member shall not invalidate the proceedings at such meetings.

 A member desiring to bring any business before a general meeting may give notice of that business in writing to the Secretary, who shall include that business in the notice calling the next general meeting.

-The quorum for a general meeting is fifteen (15) members present in person, who are entitled to vote.
+The quorum for a general meeting is 15 members present in person, who are entitled to vote.

-(2) Such an adjourned meeting shall be held no later than 21 days from the date of the abortive meeting.
-If at such adjourned meeting a quorum is not present, members who are present (being not less than four (4)) shall constitute a quorum and may validly transact the business for which the meeting was called.
+(2) The adjourned meeting must be adjourned to a date no more than 21 days after the adjournment.
+If at such adjourned meeting a quorum is not present, members who are present (being not less than 4) shall constitute a quorum and may validly transact the business for which the meeting was called.

 The Chair of a general meeting at which a quorum is present may, with the consent of the meeting and, in the case of a deadlock on any question or motion without the consent of the meeting, adjourn the meeting from time to time and place to place.
 No business shall be transacted at an adjourned general meeting other than the business left unfinished at the general meeting at which the adjournment took place.

-If a general meeting is adjourned for fourteen (14) days or more pursuant to Rule 17.1, then notice of the adjourned general meeting must be given by the Secretary in accordance with Rule 15.1.
+If a general meeting is adjourned for 14 days or more pursuant to Rule 17.1, then notice of the adjourned general meeting must be given by the Secretary in accordance with Rule 14.1.